Mianchi County: Industry

 The industrial district of Mianchi county is an important industry area of Henan.
 Located on the west of Zhengzhou-Luoyang industry corridor, Mianchi has a favourable location.

 Tourism and culture

 Mianchi has colorful and diverse scenery, such as the Yangshao Grand Canyon.
 Other tourist sights are the Danxia Scenic Area and Shifenggu Scenic Area.
 It is a popular regional holiday destination.
 In addition, Mianchi is home to many kinds of local products.
 The mild weather makes it feasible for many kinds of crops to grow well here.
 The total farmland area is 645 million square meters.
 The main crops include wheat, corn, chilies, tobacco and peanuts, of which chili is about 23 million square meters, tobacco production 40 million square meters, and traditional Chinese medicine production 36 million square meters.
-Mianchi is known in China for its three Yangshao treasures: Yangshao apricot, Yangshao dried persimmon and Yangshao millet.
+Mianchi is known in China for its three Yangshao treasures: Yangshao apricots, Yangshao dried persimmons, and Yangshao millet.